Bread Dad

 • Please read the tips section below for extra information on how to make this recipe successfully.

-If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!
+If you liked this recipe, please leave a comment & 5 star rating below.
 Jump to comment section

-Tips – No Yeast White Bread
+Helpful Tips – No Yeast White Bread

-• The tips below are designed to help bread “novices” and/or people with limited baking experience.
+• The tips below are designed to help bread β€œnovices” and/or people with limited baking experience.

-• Click on our “print recipe” link if you want to print out this recipe.
+• Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
-However, the recipe print function does not include our tips section.
+However, the recipe print function does not include my tips section.
 Please read the tips section in order to avoid common recipe problems.

 • A key advantage to no yeast bread is SPEED.
 No yeast bread is much faster to make than yeast bread because you do not have to wait for the yeast to “rise”.
-Our no yeast bread takes about 50 minutes to prepare & fully bake.
-In contrast, our bread machine white bread takes over 3 hours to make & bake.
+My no yeast bread takes about 50 minutes to prepare & fully bake.
+In contrast, my bread machine white bread takes over 3 hours to make & bake.
 Moreover, some sourdough bread recipes can take days to make!!

 • Of course, the other main advantage is the ability to make bread if you have run out of yeast!